artem-kurilko/Crypto-exchange-simulation/README.md

 delete order, mandatory parameter string client order id

 # This program supports such requests:
-- getting current average price
+- get current average price
-- getting active orders
+- get active orders
+- get orders history
-- placing order/orders
+- place/cancel orders
-- showing market orders
+- show market orders
-- canceling order/orders

 You can use multi threads to test your parameters more efficiently.

-Tasks:
-- decide how to separate user and order controller